epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Multiple Bus Masters, but not simultaneously
 ============================================
 OK, I bent the truth a little.
 Both buses still have multiple bus masters:
-- The Data Bus is connected to 3 bus masters: the CPU data port, VS0 (DFX Virtual Socket 0) port 1, and the Debug Module.
+- The Data Bus is connected to:
+    - The Ibex CPU data port.
+    - VS0 (DFX Virtual Socket 0) port 1.
+    - The Debug Module.

-- The Instruction Bus is connected to 2 bus masters: the CPU instruction port and VS0 port 0.
+- The Instruction Bus is connected to:
+    - The Ibex CPU instruction port.
+    - VS0 port 0.

 [![The Data Bus and the Instruction Bus.](../assets/data_bus_and_instruction_bus.png)](../assets/data_bus_and_instruction_bus.png)

 *The Data Bus and the Instruction Bus.*

-Both buses have an arbiter that selects which bus master can access the MUX.
+The buses use an arbiter to select which bus master can access the MUX.

 I'm retaining the VS0 bus master ports to keep the option of experimenting with alternative CPU designs as DFX Reconfigurable Modules.
 In such a configuration, the Ibex CPU would go quiet after launching the VS0-based CPU, and VS0 would effectively become the only bus master on the system.

 The Debug Module is not active during normal operation.

-In other words, during normal operation only one CPU is active.
+In other words, during normal operation only the CPU is active.
 You won't have multiple masters competing for the bus, so register and internal memory access times remain known and constant.

 Here is the Instruction and Data bus verilog code:
 - [https://github.com/epsilon537/boxlambda/blob/master/gw/components/interconnect/rtl/instruction_bus.sv](https://github.com/epsilon537/boxlambda/blob/master/gw/components/interconnect/rtl/instruction_bus.sv)